Maradox/osmdroid-wiki/How-to-build-OsmDroid-from-source.md

 # Building OsmDroid from the command line
+Osmdroid's current, authoritative, build environment is with Maven.
+We also maintain Gradle build files to make life a bit easier with Android Studio.
+Unfortunately, not all of the Maven projects have been migrated over to Gradle, such as the integration tests.

+## Building with Maven
  * Download the latest Android SDK and update the packages.
 The command line build requires the **Google-Play-Services** package.
    * Create the **ANDROID_HOME** path variable, pointing to your Android SDK install location.
      * Windows: Right Click on My Computer, select Properties, Select Environment Variables, and create the variable ANDROID_HOME with the location of your Android SDK